MENU

 1. Increased emphasis on fostering an ecosystem that will help in the development of the entrepreneurship skills of the students.

-4. Experiential learning will be given more emphasis in all the courses
+4. Experiential learning will be given more emphasis in all the courses.

 6. Interdisciplinary learning will be promoted.

-Perspective Plan for Faculty Development and Staff
+Perspective Plan for Faculty and Staff Development

 2. Enhanced support will be provided to faculty members interested in seeking additional qualifications as well as the research and consultancy.